-Since its bottom on March 6th, the S&P 500 has made a historic rally -- nearly 60% -- rivaling what we saw coming out of the Great Depression in 1938.
+Since its bottom on March 6, 2009, the S&P 500 has made a historic rally -- over 80% -- rivaling what we saw coming out of the Great Depression in 1938.
 However, if you take a gander at the years following 1938, you see -- after that big market rebound -- that stocks were relatively flat for a handful of years, including about 10% declines in both 1940 and 1941.

 If you were an investor back then, you were left twiddling your thumbs, merely hoping for additional gains from the market at some point.
 These days, we're more fortunate.
 The market may end up being flat for a few years after its recent jump, but stock options, launched in the 1970s, give even a conservative investor ways to profit when a stock is flat.